 '''

-src/formatters.js(6,60): error TS2554: Expected 0-1 arguments, but got 2.
+src/formatters.js(6,60): error TS2554: Expected 0-1

+arguments, but got 2.

 '''

-This feature is useful only if you are able to modify the JavaScript files to address the problems the compiler reports.
+This feature is useful only if you can modify the JavaScript files to address the problems the compiler reports.
 You may have code that causes the TypeScript compiler to report an error but that can't be changed because it conforms to the requirements of a third-party library.
-If you have a mix of JavaScript files you are able to edit and those you are not, you can add comments to control which JavaScript files are checked.
+If you have a mix of JavaScript files you can edit and those you cannot, you can add comments to control which JavaScript files are checked.
 Table 14-3 describes the comments, which are applied to the top of JavaScript files.